kencochrane/docker-guidebook/docker-guidebook.rst

 There is currently no authentication built into the Docker-Registry, so if you want to keep this private, you'll need to keep the host on a private network.
-We'd recommend running a production Docker-Registry behind an Nginx server which sipplies chunked transfer encoding.
+We'd recommend running a production Docker-Registry behind an Nginx server which supplies chunked transfer encoding.

 Part 7: Automating Docker
 =========================
-Running docker commands on the command line are a good way to start, but if you need to automate what you are doing, it isn't ideal.
+Running docker commands on the command line is a good way to start, but if you need to automate what you are doing, it isn't ideal.
 To make this better Docker provides a REST based remote API.
 The remote API allows you to do everything that the command line does.
 In fact the command line is just a client for the REST API.

 Remote API
 -----------